Mutational scanning reveals substrate-assisted autoregulation of the WNT destruction complex

-View on PubMed »Divisions of Structural Biology and Cancer Biology
+View on PubMed »Divisions of Structural Biology and Cell & Molecular Biology

 The Institute of Cancer Research